AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 Once done, the AST and the compiled (second) program are disposed, while the optimized string is stored.

 It is questionable if the result is worth the effort!
-The decision if a software using library \alib_expressions_nl presents "optimized normalized expression strings" to the end-user is highly use-case dependent.
+The decision if software using library \alib_expressions_nl presents "optimized normalized expression strings" to the end-user is highly use-case dependent.
 In case of doubt our recommendation is to \e not do it.
 The feature may be helpful during development of custom compiler plug-ins.